New Jersey State Gun Laws

 If the judge does order that the abuser cannot have firearms, then the judge must require that a law enforcement officer accompany the abuser (or go without the abuser if necessary) to any place where any firearm or other weapon is located and take possession of them.
 If the restraining order prohibits the abuser from going to the place where firearms or other weapons belonging to the defendant are located, the law enforcement officer will go without the abuser and seize (take) them.1

 I have a final restraining order against the abuser.
-Can s/he keep a gun or buy a new gun?
+Can they have or buy a gun?

-No. Under New Jersey law, in any restraining order issued after a hearing, the judge must:
+Under New Jersey law, the judge must do all of the following in any restraining order issued after a hearing:

-1. prohibit the defendant from purchasing, owning, possessing or controlling a firearm;
+- prohibit the abuser from purchasing, owning, having, or controlling a firearm;

-2. prohibit the defendant from getting or keeping a firearms purchaser identification card or a permit to purchase a handgun;
+- prohibit the abuser from getting or keeping a firearms purchaser identification card or a permit to purchase a handgun;

-3. require that the abuser immediately surrender any of his/her firearms or other weapons (such as knives) to law enforcement.1
+- require that the abuser immediately surrender their firearms or other weapons, such as knives, to law enforcement.1

-The prohibitions in #1 and #2, above, will be in effect for as long as the restraining order is in effect or for two years, whichever is longer.
+The prohibitions listed in #1 and #2 will be in effect for whichever is longer:

-Note: These prohibitions do not apply to an abuser who is a law enforcement officer while actually on duty, or to any member of the U.S. Armed Forces or a member of the National Guard while actually on duty or traveling to or from an authorized place of duty.2
+These prohibitions do not apply to an abuser who is a law enforcement officer while actually on duty, or to any member of the U.S. Armed Forces or the National Guard while actually on duty or traveling to or from an authorized place of duty.1

-In addition, federal laws, which apply to all states, restrict an abuser’s right to have a gun if you have a restraining order against him/her that meets certain requirements even if the judge does not specifically include on the order that s/he cannot have a gun.
-Go to the Federal Gun Laws page to get more information.
+In addition, federal laws, which apply to all states, restrict an abuser’s right to have a gun if you have a restraining order against them that meets certain requirements, even if the judge does not specifically include in the order that they cannot have a gun.
+Go to our Federal Gun Laws page to get more information.

 Guns and Criminal Convictions